6Viper/Vasco-Quiz-P2/README.md

 - __The Game Intro__

   - Question made to player if ready to start the game leading to options bellow.
-  - Feature to include your name before start of the game.
   - Start button that will direct player to game page.

 ![The Game Intro](assets/images/Indexjs.jpg)